storageos/storageos.github.io/_guides/003-installation_guide.md

     description: This section covers the ISO-based installation of StorageOS.
     module: install/iso
   -
-    title: Installation from Vagrant Image
+    title: Installation from Vagrant box
     description: This section covers the Vagrant-based installation of StorageOS
     module: install/vagrant
   -